grammyjs/website/site/docs/hosting/firebase.md

    In that case you have to cd into the `functions` directory and install the dependencies manually.
 8. open `./functions/package.json` and look for the key: `"engines": {"node": "16"}`.
    The node version should match your installed version of node.
-   Otherwise the project might not run.
+   Otherwise, the project might not run.

 ## Preparing Your Code